simslab/scHPF/docs/genelists.rst

 .. note::
-    For older GENCODE versions, you  may need to  adjust the field indices in the third line of code (for example changing all  instnaces of $14 to $16).
+    For older GENCODE versions, you  may need to  adjust the field indices in the third line of code (for example changing all instances of $14 to $16).